 Ways to prevent head lice

-Tis the season to get head lice, so this post is all about different ways to prevent head lice in your home.
+Tis the season to get head lice.
+This post is all about different ways to prevent head lice in your home.

 Ways to prevent head lice